Saturday, July 30, 2011

 "Caesar doesn't eat women. but he does eat girls... and cats."

-His manner like a doting father who brooks no weakness; iron with courage as the rock under his feet, a glorious advisor/sponsor/teacher for Cleopatra as played by Vivien Leigh like a panther cub on her first kill.
-Such is Caesar as embodied by Claude Rains and emboldened by the lashing pen of George Bernard Shaw.
-Directed by Gabriel Pascal, Caesar and Cleopatra is an underrated technicolor masterpiece and the most expensive film made up to that time in Britain, and right after WW2!
-I swooned upon first seeing it on TCM recently, recognizing from the gorgeous deep purples, even coming in halfway through and missing the credits, that legendary cinematographer Jack Cardiff was involved.
-Color has never seemed so wild and sexy, it all becomes like a beautiful dream.
+His manner like a doting father who brooks no weakness, iron with courage as the rock under his feet, a man who'd talk directly to the sphinx, and be not ruffled when it talks back as a 'divine child,' a glorious advisor/sponsor/teacher for Cleopatra (played by Vivien Leigh like a panther cub on her first kill), such is Caesar as embodied by Claude Rains and emboldened by the lashing and-oh-so British pen of George Bernard Shaw.
+Directed by Gabriel Pascal, Caesar and Cleopatra is an underrated Technicolor masterpiece (for the most part) and the most expensive film made up to that time in Britain, and made right after WWII.
+I swooned upon stumbling onto it, halfway through, on TCM recently, recognizing from the gorgeous deep dark grays and dusky velvets the hand of legendary Technicolor artist Jack Cardiff.
+The dark red of Roman capes and trim has never seemed so wild and sexy.
+As Caesar notes, it all seems like a beautiful dream... and for Cardiff fans an extension of the haunting, painterly beauty in Black Narcissus, The Red Shoes, A Matter of Life and Death, The Barefoot Contessa, and Pandora and the Flying Dutchman.

-When he's insulted by the throngs of Alexandria, for example, Caesar doesn't grow overly indignant, but merely reveals his waiting armed reinforcements with a theatrical flourish.
-Outwitting his rivals at every turn, Caesar never loses his love for them, even as he may kill or be killed by them.
+When he's insulted by the throngs of Alexandria, for example, Caesar doesn't grow overly indignant, but merely reveals his waiting armed reinforcements, blocking all exists, with deadpan theatrical flourish.
+Outwitting his rivals at every turn, Caesar never loses his good-natured love for them, even as he may kill them.
 In true 70s dad style he has given up the most enticing vice of all, hatred.
-And in true 70s dad style he can present himself as an ogre and the prince that dispels the ogre simultaneously.
-Such a man is impervious to barbs and a great teacher of amoral, wicked young ingenues.
-Like all the 70s dads of Bernard Shaw's rogues gallery, he preaches sin but practices morality, thus confusing the shit out of people, albeit in a good way, exposing in the process the core of what most people in authority are, the sad reverse.
+And in true 70s dad style can present himself as an ogre and the prince that dispels the ogre simultaneously.
+Such a man is impervious to barbs and a great teacher of amoral, wicked young ingenues like Cleopatra.
+Like all the 70s dads of Bernard Shaw's rogues gallery, he preaches sin but practices morality, thus confusing the shit out of people, albeit in a most advantageous (to him) kind of way, exposing in the process the core of what most people in authority are, the sad reverse.

-While prurient interests might wonder where the love affair that was hinted at in previous versions has flown, Shaw cares not for such nonsense, and so mighty Caesar is instead pleased to dangle the idea of Marc Antony, a warrior Cleo crushed on when he blew through town years before, as a kickback for her deal with Rome.
-Caesar can accept her attraction for a younger man as effortlessly as he accepts her wide-eyed adoration, both just sides on a coin he gave away long ago.
-In Shaw's philosophy, Viagra would surely be labeled yet another albatross along the route of spiritual advancement.
-What progress on the torturous ascent up Buddha's mountain path can there be when hotties like Vivien Leigh are speeding down past you on blue sleds and bidding you to drop your weary pouch and jump on.
-One more short trip to the bottom after a long hard climb, but what else is skiing?
-I've made that jump more than once myself, and I can only marvel at the grace with which Rains' Caesar accepts Cleo's shock at his baldness after taking off his laurels: "Cleopatra, do you like to be reminded that you are very young?
-Neither do I like to be reminded I am old."
+While prurient interests might wonder where the love affair that was hinted at in previous versions has flown, Shaw cares not for such prurient nonsense, and so mighty Caesar is instead pleased to dangle the idea of Marc Antony--a warrior Cleo had a crush on when he blew through town years before--as a kickback for her deal with Rome.
+Caesar can accept her attraction for a younger man as effortlessly as he accepts her wide-eyed adoration, both just sides on a coin with his own Roman face on it.
+In Shaw's philosophy, Viagra would surely be labeled yet another albatross along the route of spiritual advancement as the bucking horse of desire is finally demounted.
+What progress on the torturous ascent up Buddha's mountain path can there be when hotties like Vivien Leigh are speeding down past you on Technicolor powder blue, v-shaped sleds and bidding you to drop your weary pouch over the ravine and jump on?
+I can only marvel at the grace with which Rains' Caesar accepts Cleo's shock at his baldness after taking off his laurels: "Cleopatra, do you like to be reminded that you are very young?
+Neither do I like to be reminded I am... middle-aged."
 Like England itself, this Caesar accepts insults with grace, and gives back only shrewd kindness and canny observations.

-It's no accident after all that this film was made (in 1945) by a nation that had just been bombed halfway to shit and was now victorious and in control of its enemies' people and territories and in a position to not be vindictive and petty, but to learn from the past and institute the benevolent Marshall plan.
+It's no accident after all that this film was made in 1945 by a nation that had just been bombed halfway to shit and was now victorious and in control of its enemies' people and half its territories and had learned the rather hard lesson from WWI to not be vindictive and petty in triumph.
 Rains' Caesar seems to have been halfway imagined as a wisdom-enriched manual for the military police controlling the borders of major cities like Vienna and Berlin, where politics were a daily matter as Russian, British and American police swapped prisoners, disputed borders, and enforced curfews on a beaten, broke, hungry populace.
-In his role as conqueror, rogue, and rascal, Rains' Caesar is the model for how to celebrate your victory without crushing the spirit of your vanquished subjects.
-Everyone wins.
+In his role as conqueror, rogue, and rascal, Rains' Caesar is the model for how to celebrate your victory without crushing the fragile spirit of your vanquished subjects.
+When his enemies lose, everyone wins.

-But no man can be a good leader of conquered people if he has not first conquered his own soul.
-Such a man is free to hate no one, and so fears nothing, and naturally shows mercy to his conquered subjects, even to the extent of freeing his demons back across the dividing line of consciousness, letting the trogs and gollums sink back into his hidden inner marshes with the promise that they will come to work for him the next morning, in suits and ties, and take their place along the assembly line as loyal charges of the empire.
-Shaw's play might not correspond too well with actual historical events, and sometimes seems a bit too delighted by itself, but Shaw's dialogue is the equivalent of a Howard Hawks' film- inspiring and profound even as it has you laughing like a drunken Ernest Thesiger.
-And if nothing else, it suggest that Rains' merry police captain was the true heart and soul of Casablanca.
+But no man can be a good leader of conquered people if he has not first conquered his own desires.
+Such a man is free to hate no one, and so fears nothing, and naturally shows mercy to his conquered subjects, even to the extent of freeing his demons back across the dividing line of consciousness, letting the trogs and gollums sink back into his hidden inner marshes with the promise that they will come to work for him the next morning, in suits and ties, and take their place along the assembly line as loyal charges of the empire (ala the hitherto thuggish Robert Newton in Shaw's Major Barbara).
+Shaw's revision of Roman history sometimes seems a bit too delighted by itself, enamored of its own distinctly British wit, and the stretches between the juicy conversational bits are leadened with marching and walking around the vast sets, the painted pale blue matte skies are often sickly if representing 'day' but the setting sun murder scene is a stunner, as is a scene in a very eastern chamber with a harp, the marble stone step and wall colors rife with rich elaborate red and purples, floors awash in myriad green hues.
+At night and in shadow, the colors turning deep, dark, and dusky, Cardiff's skill frees the mind of all weariness and ushers in carpets of delight.
+With Shaw's dialogue inspiring and profound even as it has you smirking like a gin-drunk Ernest Thesiger; if nothing else, it all suggests that Rains' merry police captain was the true heart and soul of Casablanca.
 Why no dorm room posters of Claude Rains?
-Why no posters... of mighty 70s dad Caesar?
+Why no posters... of Caesar?

 Friday, July 15, 2011

-Godard fans will note that Dean Martin never takes off his hat, even indoors or in the presence of a lady, inspiring Michel Piccoli to do the same five years later in CONTEMPT.
-It's worth comparing the two films, as Piccoli's writer is more like Sinatra's bitter brooder than Dino's breezy gambler.
-All of them coast along on a river of women whom they disdain: Michel never 'gets' why Bardot suddenly feels contempt for him, but he's felt it for her right along; Frankie never 'gets' why he must snap at anyone who suggests he's a good writer (shouldn't writers have some grasp of their own insecurities?), while at the same time anointing his hotel room with artfully uncracked copies of Steinbeck; and like it or not, MacLaine is his girlfriend, not the teacher, no matter how he'd like it to be the other way around.
+But again, luckily (for the most part) there's Dean Martin, an insouciant gambler who befriends Sinatra since he's good at poker.
+Even indoors or in the presence of a lady, Dino never takes off his hat, inspiring Michel Piccoli to do the same five years later in the aforementioned CONTEMPT.
+I don't mention that film just to sound snooty.
+In fact, it's worth comparing the two films as both are about smarmy writers: Piccoli's character is actually a lot more like Sinatra's bitter brooder than Dino's breezy gambler, but all of them coast along on a river of women whom they disdain, while pursue things they don't actually want: Michel never 'gets' why Bardot suddenly feels contempt for him, but he's felt it for her right along; Frankie never 'gets' why he must snap at anyone who suggests he's a good writer, while at the same time anointing his hotel room with artfully uncracked copies of Steinbeck.
+And like it or not, MacLaine is his girlfriend, the teacher doesn't even like him, though for Frank that means you're engaged.
+That's the reality of it.
+Uncertain men wind up with the girls who grab them and not the ones they hesitantly reach for like a stranger's ringing phone.

-Dean Martin, by contrast, is a breezy nonchalant rogue with no need for validation or labels like 'writer' (though I abhor his term 'pig' for his consorts).
-As such he may be an inspiration for both Sinatra's and Piccoli's onscreen characters but they don't swallow the pill all the way.
-Sinatra just expects Martin to give up drinking since it's 'doctor's orders' - in real life I don't think either James Jones, Sinatra, or Godard for that matter, would expect Martin to do anything but be true to his bad self, to the end, even if that end is mere weeks away.
+Dean Martin, by contrast, is a breezy nonchalant rogue with no need for validation or labels like 'writer' (though I abhor his term 'pig' to describe his women).
+As such he may be an inspiration for both Sinatra's and Piccoli's onscreen characters but neither Martin or Sinatra are French enough to swallow the pill all the way.
+Sinatra just expects Martin to give up drinking since it's 'doctor's orders' - in real life I don't think either James Jones, Sinatra, or Godard for that matter, would expect Martin to do anything but be true to his bad boozy self, to the unwilling-to-slow-the-momentum Jake Gideon-style end, even if that end is mere weeks away.
 And Michel's writer in CONTEMPT never seems to realize he can just say no to Palance's egomaniacal American, regardless of the check amount.
+If he could do that, then Stumpy could take the bottle away.

 Still we stick around, because Martin and Sinatra have laid-back chemistry in their macho backroom poker sessions.
-Is anything more uniquely poetic and American than Sinatra with his tie loosened, nursing a tumbler of blended whiskey and a cigarette?
+It's worth it just for that.
+Is anything more uniquely poetic and American than Sinatra with his tie loosened, nursing a tumbler of blended whiskey and a cigarette while bluffing a high stakes hand?
 Or Dean with his morning cup of bourbon to which he gingerly adds a dash coffee?
-The score by Elmer Bernstein is boozily thunderous and makes ugly Americana into something that still has depth and tear-stained class.
-Walking away from this movie you may feel, as I do, frustrated and annoyed, but you have to admit, it's a lot like home.
+The score by Elmer Bernstein is boozily thunderous and makes ugly Americana into something that still has depth and tear-stained class even as it wallows in overwrought emotions that only Sirk or Almodovar can really make fly.
+Walking away from this movie you may feel, as I do, frustrated and annoyed.
+It's the same frustration and annoyance I used to feel every time I went home to Bridgewater, NJ,with nothing to do but drive around and brood and make up excuses to my mom for my boozy, cigarette smells and staying up to the oui oui hours.
+Packed with that Minnelli eye for detail, it's never the same movie twice, but then again, neither are you.

 Sunday, July 10, 2011